Uggool Sands: The struggle for accessibility and safety

 This group conducted a campaign of false allegations and rumour, repeated and multiplied for over 25 years.
 Their complaints have gotten absolutely nowhere but they did involve the Ombudsman who included in his annual report an account of what he refers to as “a three-year investigation into the Uggool issue”.

 At no time during this 'investigation' were the Bourke family contacted or their views or explanations sought.
 When they contacted the Ombudsman’s office to enquire into the basis for his findings, no justification whatsoever was provided.
-They were not permitted to meet with the Ombudsman or any of his staff, nor has the office corrected the record to this day, and as a result this totally flawed report is still being used to justify slander.
+They were not permitted a meeting with the Ombudsman or any of his staff, nor has the office corrected the record to this day, and as a result this totally flawed report is still being used to justify slander.
 Letter's to the Mayo News newspaper (June 21, 2000) following the publication of the Ombudsman’s report, reflect local community feeling.

 Download a copy of the article here